Epsom Salt Bath Benefits for Cardio, Skin, Feet, & More

 In fact one report notes that “Compared with people who took baths less than twice a week, those who took baths nearly every day had a 28% lower risk of cardiovascular disease and a 26% lower risk of stroke”—a statistical bell curve for longevity.

-Furthermore it’s been found that activating HSPs improves muscle strength, endurance, and mitochondrial resistance to stress, in addition to boosting vascular health and insulin sensitivity:
+Furthermore, it’s been found that activating HSPs improves muscle strength, endurance, and mitochondrial resistance to stress, in addition to boosting vascular health and insulin sensitivity:

 “Heat therapy has been independently shown to reduce whole body insulin resistance, improve vascular function, activate interorgan cross talk via endocytic vesicles, and activate HSPs to improve mitochondrial function and proteostasis in a variety of tissues,” says the Journal of Physiology.